agoupy/rademacher_gPC/README.md

 where ![f5] is the class of function (for us the polynomials family), and ![f6] are random variable which take value +1 and -1.

-## Output
+## Computation

+In this code the sample ![f2] is supposed to be normally ditributed and ![f5] is the family of Hermite polynomials up to a certin degree.

-For different sample size, the complexity is computed for different orders.
+The complexity is then computed for different degree and different sample size.

 <p align="center">
   <img width="460" height="300" src="https://github.com/agoupy/rademacher_gPC/blob/master/complexities.png">